-EDUC 672: Evaluation for Continuous Improvement, 3 credits
+EDUC 672: Evaluation for Continuous Improvement (licensure) EDUC 531: Evaluation for Learning, 3 credits (non-licensure) Choose one from below:

-(for licensure students only)
+TESL 565: Language and Culture

+SPED 524: Techniques for Inclusion of Diverse Learners

+Educational Leadership, 18 credits

+EDUC 527: School Safety and Security

+EDUC 575: Administrator Field Experience EDUC 670: Legal and Ethical Issues

+EDUC 671: Curriculum and Instructional Strategies

+EDUC 673: Management of the School

+EDUC 674: Professional Learning Community

+Research, 3 credits

+EDUC 635: Integrating Research and Learning

+Summary of Total Credits

+Required Core = 15 credits Educ.
+Leadership = 18 credits

-EDUC 531: Evaluation of Learning, 3 credits
+Research = 3 credits

-(for non-licensure students only)

-Choose one from below:

-TESL 565: Language and Culture, 3 credits SPED 524: Techniques for Inclusion of Diverse Learners, 3 credits Educational Leadership, 18 credits EDUC 527: School Safety and Security, 3 credits EDUC 575: Administrator Field Experience, 3 credits EDUC 670: Legal and Ethical Issues, 3 credits EDUC 671: Curriculum and Instructional Strategies, 3 credits EDUC 673: Management of the School, 3 credits EDUC 674: Professional Learning Community, 3 credits Research, 3 credits EDUC 635: Integrating Research and Learning, 3 credits Summary of Total Credits Required Core = 15 credits Educ.
-Leadership = 18 credits Research = 3 credits Min. to Earn Master of Education: Educational Leadership = 36 credits INSTRUCTIONAL LEADER LICENSE SPECIALIZATION, (21 CREDITS) The Instructional Leader License Specialization is designed for teachers who want to become licensed school administrators or principals.
-This specialization is developed to be taken congruently with the MEd in Educational Leadership, Ed.S. in Administrative Leadership, or Ed.D. in Administrative Leadership, or by a candidate who already has a master's degree and meets the other criteria for admissions.
-Students who complete the Instructional Leader Specialization meet the qualifications to receive Tennessee's Instructional Leadership License.
-Aspiring Instructional Leadership License (ILL-A) Candidates can be hired as assistant principals with Tennessee's Aspiring (ILL-A) Instructional Leadership License.
+Min. to Earn Master of Education: Educational Leadership = 36 credits

+INSTRUCTIONAL LEADER LICENSE

+The Instructional Leader License Specialization is designed for educators who want to work in positions requiring the license such as the assistant principal, principal, instructional supervisor, and other district administrator positions.
+This specialization may be taken congruently with the MEd in Educational Leadership, Ed.S. in Administrative Leadership, or Ed.D. in Administrative Leadership, or by a candidate who already has a master's degree and meets the other criteria for admissions.
+Students who complete the Instructional Leader License Specialization meet the qualifications to receive Tennessee's Instructional Leader License.

+INSTRUCTIONAL LEADER LICENSE SPECIALIZATION

+EDUC FOLIO, Educational Leadership Evidence Portfolio EDUC PRACT, Educational Leadership Practicum Project EDUC SLLA, School Leaders Licensure Assessment

+INSTRUCTIONAL LEADERSHIP LICENSE (ILL-A)

+Candidates can be hired as assistant principals with Tennessee's (ILL) Instructional Leadership License.
 This is an administrator license, valid for five years, that is issued to applicants who hold a bachelor's degree and are enrolled in the Instructional Leader License Specialization.
-The ILLA may not be renewed but can be advanced if the candidate has met licensure expectations.
-ADMINISTRATOR LICENSE, 21 CREDITS Twenty-one (21) credits from the following:
+The ILL may not be renewed but can be advanced if the candidate has met licensure expectations.

+Instructional Leadership License (ILL) (21 CREDITS)

+Twenty-one credits from the following: